 Wellington is currently seeing a big surge in its larps.
 Many are one-off theatreform games, but there are campaign games underway, as well as various conventions.

 Wellington's own dedicated larping convention runs annually in April.
 Featuring six rounds of games, and a traditional big flagship game that everyone plays in.
 The next event will take place on the weekend of 1-3 May 2020, and you can find out more at: hydra-larps.nz.

 Consequence is a weird west campaign inspired by Mailfaux, Firefly, Deadwood, Westworld, Dishonoured, and other wild west media.
-Its first session will run in November 2019, with tickets going on sale on March 22, 2019.
+The next session will run on 29 - 31 May 2020, with tickets going on sale in late January 2020.
 More information can be found on the campaign's Diatribe forum or Facebook group.